FerVassolo/twitter-backend/node/express-prisma-typescript/README.md

     - Y la paginación es porque el buscador te tira, no sé, los primeros 5 ponele.
 - [x] Update `GET api/post` and `GET api/post/by_user/:user_id` to return a list of `ExtendedPostDTO`.
 - [x] Update `GET api/user/:user_id` to return `UserViewDTO`.
 Also return if the user follows the one making the request.
-- [ ] Using [SocketIO](https://socket.io/) create an authenticated websocket to create a real-time chat between users only if they follow eachother.
+- [x] Using [SocketIO](https://socket.io/) create an authenticated websocket to create a real-time chat between users only if they follow eachother.
 Also messages should be stored in the database to keep the chat history.

-  - [ ] reescribir usando room.
   - [x] Extraer el UserId del socket auth
   - [x] Yo trato de mandar el msj, si el loco no está en el broadcast se manda el msj pero no se le envía a naides.
 De todos modos se guarda en la DB.
   - [x] Endpoint para agarrar mensajes por paginación